OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-custom-gas-token-chain.md

 The most significant difference is the `ERC-20` token specification on the parent chain for use as the gas fee token.
 This requires selecting an existing `ERC-20` token or deploying a new one for use specifically for transaction fees on your Orbit chain.

-**Note:** Currently, only `ERC-20` tokens with 18 decimals are acceptable as gas tokens on Orbit chains.

 ### 2. Chain configuration